Replay Protection

 4. After the execution, the affected validity predicates (also mentioned as VPs in this document) will check the storage changes and (if relevant) the signature of the transaction: if the signature is not valid, the VP will deem the transaction invalid and the changes won't be applied to the storage

-The signature checks effectively prevent any tampering with the transaction data because that would cause the checks to fail and the transaction to be rejected.
+The transaction data is effectively prevented from being tampered with by the signature checks, since any such tampering would cause the checks to fail and the transaction to be rejected.
 For a more in-depth view, please refer to the Namada execution spec.

-The underlying consensus engine, Tendermint, provides a first layer of protection in its mempool which is based on a cache of previously seen transactions.
-This mechanism is actually aimed at preventing a block proposer from including an already processed transaction in the next block, which can happen when the transaction has been received late.
+A first layer of protection is provided in the mempool of the underlying consensus engine, CometBFT (opens in a new tab), which is based on a cache of transactions previously seen.
+This mechanism is aimed at preventing an already processed transaction from being included in the next block by a block proposer, which can occur when the transaction is received late.
 Of course, this also acts as a countermeasure against intentional replay attacks.
-This check though, like all the checks performed in CheckTx, is weak, since a malicious validator could always propose a block containing invalid transactions.
-There's therefore the need for a more robust replay protection mechanism implemented directly in the application.
+However, this check, like all the checks performed in CheckTx, is weak, as a block containing invalid transactions could still be proposed by a malicious validator.
+Therefore, there is a need for a more robust replay protection mechanism implemented directly in the application.

 Implementation

-Namada replay protection consists of three parts: the hash-based solution for both EncryptedTx (also called the InnerTx) and WrapperTx, a way to mitigate replay attacks in case of a fork and a concept of a lifetime for the transactions.
+Namada replay protection consists of three parts: the hash-based solution for both EncryptedTx (also referred to as the InnerTx) and WrapperTx, a way to mitigate replay attacks in case of a fork, and a concept of a lifetime for transactions.

 Hash register

 The actual Wasm code and data for the transaction are encapsulated inside a struct Tx, which gets encrypted as an EncryptedTx and wrapped inside a WrapperTx (see the relative section).
 This inner transaction must be protected from replay attacks because it carries the actual semantics of the state transition.
-Moreover, even if the wrapper transaction was protected from replay attacks, an attacker could extract the inner transaction, rewrap it, and replay it.
-Note that for this attack to work, the attacker will need to sign the outer transaction himself and pay gas and fees for that, but this could still cause much greater damage to the parties involved in the inner transaction.
+This inner transaction must be protected from replay attacks, as it carries the actual semantics of the state transition.
+Furthermore, even if the wrapper transaction were protected from replay attacks, the inner transaction could still be extracted by an attacker, rewrapped, and replayed.
+It should be noted that for this attack to succeed, the attacker would need to sign the outer transaction themselves and pay gas and fees for it.
+However, this could still cause significant damage to the parties involved in the inner transaction.

 WrapperTx is the only type of transaction currently accepted by the ledger.
-It must be protected from replay attacks because, if it wasn't, a malicious user could replay the transaction as is.
-Even if the inner transaction implemented replay protection or, for any reason, wasn't accepted, the signer of the wrapper would still pay for gas and fees, effectively suffering economic damage.
+It must be protected from replay attacks; otherwise, a malicious user could replay the transaction as is.
+Even if the inner transaction implemented replay protection or was not accepted for any reason, the signer of the wrapper would still incur gas and fees, resulting in economic damage.

 /\$ReplayProtectionAddress/\$tx0_hash: None